 1/2 cup Grape seed Oil or Coconut Oil

 Preheat oven to 350 degrees.
 In a medium sized mixing bowl, whisk together the first 5 ingredients.
 In a separate bowl, combine the xylitol, egg, fresh ginger, lemon zest, oil and extracts.
 Add the dry to the wet and mix until combined.

 Roll dough into small balls, gently roll in the coconut sugar if desired and place on the prepared pans.
 Bake for 7-9 minutes.

 *The egg can easily be replaced with a vegan egg-replacement or applesauce.
-However, if you are following the candida diet, applesauce will not work for the diet.
+However, if you are following the candida diet, applesauce is not recommended.
 If using an egg product, check there is no sugar in it.